Places where growing herb is legal

 Surprisingly, recreational smoking is still not legal in the Aloha State, but it is decriminalized.
 MMJ cardholders and caregivers 18 years or older with a 329 card are allowed to have 10 plants at one time.
 Caregivers need to tag each plant with their 329 card number and the residential grow area must be submitted to the Hawai’i Department of Health.
 Patients can carry four ounces of bud on them without penalty.

 Any adult can have up to 15 plants total, three of which can be flowering at one time.
-Medical marijuana patients or caregivers can have up to six flowering plants at once.
+Medical patients or caregivers can have up to six flowering plants at once.

 Adult smokers and medical patients can grow up to 12 plants.
 Michigan has quite a few regulations in place on where you can grow.
 Indoor grows need to be in an enclosed and locked area.
 Outdoor grows can’t be visible to neighbors, even from second or third story buildings.
 The plants need to be in a fixed structure with either a fence or wall that restricts access to the public.
 According to the government’s website, the property can be owned, leased, or rented, however be sure to check your lease as growing is oftentimes explicitly mentioned.